harperreed/effigy.im/functions/readme.md

 If an ENS avatar is available for the provided Ethereum address or ENS name, the API will redirect to the avatar URL.

+## Caching Mechanism 🗄️

+To improve efficiency and reduce unnecessary computations and API calls, a caching mechanism has been implemented.
+The caching mechanism includes:

+- **Resolved Ethereum Addresses and ENS Names**: Cached in Firebase Realtime Database to avoid repeated resolution of the same addresses or ENS names.
+- **Generated Identicons**: Cached to avoid regenerating identicons for the same addresses.
+- **Cache Expiration**: Ensures data freshness by expiring cache entries after a specified duration (e.g., 24 hours).

 ## Technologies Used 🛠️

 - Firebase Functions for serverless deployment
 - Ethers.js for interacting with the Ethereum blockchain
 - Axios for making HTTP requests
 - Various utility libraries for generating identicons and handling colors
+- Firebase Realtime Database for persistent caching

 ## Getting Started 🚀